 Rule administrators have a duty to be impartial when issuing interpretations.

-They must look at the wording with fresh eyes, and read the rule as written.
+They must keep intent at arm length, look at the wording with fresh eyes, and read the rule as written.
 They must ask themselves: “What would this mean to someone reading it with no preconceptions, coming from a different background, unburdened by the baggage of what was in the inscrutable mind of the writer?”

 Saying that we should “not [be] spending our time looking for loopholes” is disingenuous.